About this subject

-Within the Studio Studies programme students are introduced to a range of materials, methods, techniques and concepts that provide a focus for their studies according to specific, technological and material practices relevant to the Drawing and Printmedia, Painting, Photography, Sculpture & Spatial Studies programmes.
+Studio Studies 1 introduces students to a range of materials, methods, techniques and concepts that provide a focus for their studies according to specific practices relevant to their discipline of choice: Drawing and Printmaking, Painting, Photography or Sculpture.

 Intended learning outcomes

-• encourage the simultaneous development of students' conceptual and technical abilities by providing a study program that is designed to relate to the practical and theoretical requirement of visual art disciplines;
+- recognise and select conceptual and technical skills to relate to the practical and theoretical requirement of visual art disciplines;

-• to learn aspects of the history and theory of the visual arts and culture in order to build up their understanding and knowledge of the past and present.
+- research relevant aspects of the history and theory of the visual arts and implement this knowledge in the creation of new work;